Strong decays of the $P_{cs}(4338)$ and its high isospin cousin via the QCD sum rules

-For our research work on the $P_{cs}(4338)$, we considered it have the definite isospin, spin and parity $IJ^P=0\frac{1}{2}^-$ and identified it as the $\Xi_c\bar{D}$ hadronic molecule via the QCD sum rules \cite{XWWang-Pcs4338-mole}, moreover, our results showed that there maybe exist a high isospin cousin $P_{cs}(4460)$, which is assigned as the $\Xi_c\bar{D}$ resonant state.
+For our research work on the $P_{cs}(4338)$, we consider that it has the definite isospin, spin and parity $IJ^P=0\frac{1}{2}^-$ and identify it as the $\Xi_c\bar{D}$ hadronic molecule via the QCD sum rules \cite{XWWang-Pcs4338-mole}, moreover, our calculations show that there maybe exist a high isospin cousin $P_{cs}(4460)$, which is assigned as the $\Xi_c\bar{D}$ resonant state.
 In Refs.\cite{WangXW-SCPMA,WangXW-PentaMole-s}, we distinguish the isospin, spin and parity, study the mass spectrum of the hidden-charm pentaquark molecular states without strangeness and with strangeness in a systematic way, and make possible assignments of the existing pentaquark candidates and predict many new exotic states.
-If those predicted states could be observed in the future experiment, it would testify our interpretation about the nature of the $P_{cs}(4338)$, etc. In Ref.\cite{XWWang-Pc4312-decay}, we study the strong decays of the pentaquark molecule candidate $P_c(4312)$ and its higher isospin cousin $P_c(4330)$ with the QCD sum rules to examine their nature.
+If those predicted states could be observed in the future experiment, it would testify our interpretation of the nature of the $P_{cs}(4338)$, etc. In Ref.\cite{XWWang-Pc4312-decay}, we study the strong decays of the pentaquark molecule candidate $P_c(4312)$ and its higher isospin cousin $P_c(4330)$ with the QCD sum rules to examine their nature.
 Now we study the strong decays of the $P_{cs}(4338)$ and $P_{cs}(4460)$ in detail to provide some useful information for the future high energy experiment.

 This paper is arranged as follows, the QCD sum rules for the strong decays are derived in Section 2, the QCD sum rules for the $\Lambda$ and $\Sigma$ baryons are studied in Section 3, numerical calculations and discussions are presented in Section 4, and Section 5 is reserved for the conclusions.